Tainui: British invasion of the Waikato

 After their defeat at the hands of the British and kūpapa Māori, who fought alongside the troops, King Tāwhiao and his people were forced to retreat into the heartland of Ngāti Maniapoto, establishing a quasi-autonomous community based around the Kīngitanga, known as the King Country, south of a border known as the aukati ('boundary').
 Under the New Zealand Settlements Act, which had been passed in December 1863, Governor Grey confiscated more than 480,000 hectares of land from the Tainui iwi (tribe) in the Waikato as punishment for their "rebellion".
 The war and confiscation of land caused heavy economic, social and cultural damage to Waikato-Tainui.
 The Maniapoto, by contrast, had been more zealous for war than the Waikato, yet suffered no loss of land because its territory was too remote to be of use to white settlers.
-Some Tainui, such as Wiremu Te Wheoro of Ngati Naho, who was a magistrate for the Pokeno area and later became a Maori MP, fought with the British during the invasion.
+Some Tainui, such as Wiremu Te Wheoro of Ngati Naho, who was a magistrate for the Pokeno area and later became a Māori MP, fought with the British during the invasion.

 Living in the King Country

 They established their own press, police force, laws and governing body.
 Europeans who entered the Kīngitanga area were killed.
 However, because the country was unproductive and the people cut themselves off from European civilization they struggled to develop the Kīngitanga ideal.
-A number of Pakeha had lived with Ngati Maniapoto since 1842 such as the French trader Louis Hetet.
-All of them married Maori women.
-Drunkenness became a problem among the Kingitanga supporters south of the Puniu, particularly after the arrival of Te Kooti, who had a long established drink problem from his youth.
+A number of Pākehā had lived with Ngāti Maniapoto since 1842 such as the French trader Louis Hetet.
+All of them married Māori women.
+Drunkenness became a problem among the Kingitanga supporters south of the Puniu, particularly after the arrival of Te Kooti, who had a long established drinking problem from his youth.
 Friction broke out between the Maniapoto hosts who wanted to engage with the European settlers and the conservative Kīngitanga adherents who wanted to retain power and remain isolated.